maniospas/Blombly/docs/basics/builtins.md

 There are several builtin data types that are directly incorporated in the language.
 Exhaustively, these are `int`, `float`, `bool`, `str`, `list`, `vector`, `map`, `iter`, `code`, `struct`, `file`, `server`, `sqlite`.
-Here we start with the first four, and split the rest to dedicated pages, like the one describing [iterables](iterables.md).
+Here we start with the first four, and split the rest to dedicated pages.
 Some well-known operations are implemented, computed as one might have come to learn from other programming languages.
 Only difference to usual practices the existence of `as` assignments (more details later), and that element access is overloaded by some data types.
 For example, format a float to a string of three decimal digits per `x[".3f"]`.